afcarl/fss17/essay.md

 ## Your Task

-Plan your Oct/Nov project work.
+By Oct23, plan your Oct/Nov project work.
+To that end, write an essay.

 ## Setting up